Personal Loans

 Fees and Rates

-There are no origination fees at TD Bank, which can allow borrowers to keep a big chunk of their cash that might otherwise go right back to the bank.
-The APR rates are good for those who have excellent credit, with the lower end reserved for those who have the best possible credit, income, and debt-to-income ratios.
+There are no origination fees at TD Bank, which allows borrowers to keep a big chunk of their cash that might otherwise go right back to the bank.
+The APR rates are good for those with excellent credit, with the lower end reserved for those with the best possible credit, income, and debt-to-income ratios.

 Transparency

-The application for a loan through TD Bank is relatively easy, requiring the same information that any lender might request.
+The application for a loan through TD Bank is relatively easy.
+It requires the same information that any lender might request.

 Since the eligibility criteria aren’t listed on the website, it can be tough to know if you might qualify without a full application, which can mean a hit on your credit score.